patfit11/Fraud-Detection/README.md

 However, for now, this was a great exercse in coding graphs using the ggplot2 package in R.

 The files Fraud_xgb and sub2 are from the simple XGBoost model that bumped up my score significantly and pushed me 230 places up the leaderboard.
-This was an improvement over my baseline logisitc regression model and will continue working to improve my placing in this competition.
+This was an improvement over my baseline logisitc regression model and I will continue working to improve my placing in this competition.